fieldtrip/website/tutorial/stats/mvpa_light.md

 from the test set flows into the processing of the train set.
 The available preprocessing functions are listed in the [preprocess folder](https://github.com/treder/MVPA-Light/tree/master/preprocess) on the GitHub page.
 You can specify an operation by omitting `mv_preprocess_`.
 For instance, the file `mv_preprocess_demean` corresponds to the string `'demean'`.
-We can follow up the z-score with a Principal Components Analysis (PCA) by providing both strings as a cell array
+We can follow up the z-score with a Principal Components Analysis (PCA) by providing both strings as a cell-array

     cfg.mvpa.preprocess = {'zscore' 'pca'};